klohner/honeywell-wireless-doorbell/README.md

 ## Detecting signals using `rtl_433`

-This seems to work pretty well to pick up data frames in the signal as symbol pulse bits represented in hex.
-Note that the returned length of these frames is 149 bits (symbols) because it is decoding the frame's "HIGH-HIGH-HIGH" postamble into three "1" bits (symbols).

-	rtl_433 -f 916800000 -q -X Honeywell:FSK_PCM:160:160:400,bits=149,match={4}0xe

-And this seems to work pretty well to pick up the signal frame data as hex.
-Note that the returned length of these frames is 49 bits because it is decoding the frame's "HIGH-HIGH-HIGH" postamble as a "1" bit.
+This seems to work pretty well to pick up the signal frame data as hex in multiple rows:

-	rtl_433 -f 916800000 -q -X Honeywell:FSK_PWM_RAW:240:480:400,bits=49,invert,match={4}0x8
+	rtl_433 -f 916800000 -q -R 0 -X n=Honeywell_ActivLink,m=FSK_PWM,s=160,l=320,r=400,y=480,invert,bits=48

-Note the "invert" option is specified here to provide a decoding consistent with this document.
+The "invert" option is specified here to provide a decoding consistent with this document.

-This seems to work pretty well to pick up the whole signal with frame data in rows as hex:
+Change the reset value to 560 to get all data in one row:

-	rtl_433 -f 916800000 -q -X Honeywell:FSK_PWM_RAW:240:400:560,bits=49,invert
+	rtl_433 -f 916800000 -q -R 0 -X n=Honeywell_ActivLink,m=FSK_PWM,s=160,l=320,r=400,y=480,invert,bits=48

 Note that these don't seem to pick up the all the data frames.
 In my tests, it only seems to pick up 24 of the 50 data frames in the signal before triggering